acres scheme

 rates of payment

-- Co-operation offers a maximum of €10,500 a year with a maximum results-based payment of €7,000 with an extra non-productive investment and landscape maximum of €3,500.
-The level of payment will be determined by results-based scorecards, non-productive investments, and landscape actions, which will be designed for land-types and region.
+• Co-operation offers a maximum of €10,500 a year.
+In addition, there is a maximum results-based payment of €7,000.
+Furthermore, there is an extra non-productive investment and a landscape maximum of €3,500.
+The level of payment will be determined by results-based scorecards, non-productive investments, and landscape actions.
+These mechanisms will be designed specifically for different land types and regions.

 contact us and we'll be happy to help